Crime: Criminal

-A criminal is an individual who commits a crime.
+A criminal is a natural person or legal person who commits a crime.
 What constitutes a criminal can vary depending on the context and the law, and it often carries a pejorative connotation.
 Criminals are often seen as embodying certain stereotypes or traits and are seen as a distinct type of person from law-abiding citizens.
 Despite this, no mental or physical trend is identifiable that differentiates criminals from non-criminals.
 Public response to criminals may be indignant or sympathetic.
-Indignant responses involve resentment and a desire for vengeance, wishing to see criminals removed from society or made to suffer for harm that they cause.
+Indignant responses involve resentment and a desire for vengeance, wishing to see criminals removed from society or made to suffer for harm that they caused.
 Sympathetic responses involve compassion and understanding, seeking to rehabilitate or forgive criminals and absolve them of blame.

-In the modern era, a criminal is a human being.
 Historically, from ancient times until the 19th century, many societies believed that non-human animals were capable of committing crimes, and prosecuted and punished them accordingly.
 Prosecutions of animals gradually dwindled during the 19th century, although a few were recorded as late as the 1910s and 1920s.

 Victim

-A victim is an individual who has been treated unjustly or made to suffer.
-In the context of crime, the victim is the individual that is harmed by a violation of criminal law.
+A victim is a person who has been treated unjustly or made to suffer.
+In the context of crime, the victim is the person that is harmed by a violation of criminal law.
 Victimization is associated with post-traumatic stress and a long-term decrease in quality of life.
 Victimology is the study of victims, including their role in crime and how they are affected.

-Several factors affect an individual's likelihood of becoming a victim.
+Several factors affect a person's likelihood of becoming a victim.
 Some factors may cause victims of crime to experience short-term or long-term "repeat victimization".
 Common long-term victims are those that have close relationships with the criminal, manifesting in crimes such as domestic violence, embezzlement, child abuse, and bullying.
 Repeat victimization may also occur when a potential victim appears to be a viable target, such as when indicating wealth in a less affluent region.
 Many of the traits that indicate criminality also indicate victimality; victims of crime are more likely to engage in unlawful behavior and respond to provocation.
 Overall demographic trends of victims and criminals are often similar, and victims are more likely to have engaged in criminal activities themselves.

 The victims may only want compensation for the injuries suffered, while remaining indifferent to a possible desire for deterrence.
 Victims, on their own, may lack the economies of scale that could allow them to administer a penal system, let alone to collect any fines levied by a court.